-Holy Spirit Primary School, Kurri Kurri, gives students the opportunity to reach their full potential by providing a contemporary learning environment that targets the individual learning of every pupil.
+Holy Spirit Primary School, Kurri Kurri, gives students the opportunity to reach their full potential by providing a contemporary learning environment that targets the individual learning needs of each student.

 With comprehensive and contemporary learning environments, each classroom has its own dedicated interactive white board and teachers employ creative strategies to engage students in the learning process.